eoxley/Blociq/scripts/BUILDING_TODOS_SETUP.md

 2. Check that the table was created successfully
 3. Verify the table name is exactly `building_todos`

+### If you get "relation 'profiles' does not exist" error:
+- Use `scripts/create_building_todos_no_rls.sql` instead
+- This version doesn't reference the profiles table

 ### If RLS policies don't work:
-1. Check that the `profiles` table exists
+1. Use the no-RLS version if you don't need database-level security
-2. Verify the user has access to the building
+2. Check that the user is authenticated
-3. Check the RLS policies in Supabase dashboard
+3. Verify the RLS policies in Supabase dashboard

 ### If sample data doesn't appear:
 1. Check that buildings exist in the database